mozilla/ActiveData/active_data/html/README.md

 Requirements
 ------------

 Access to one of the bug clusters is required.
-Use [ElasticSearch Head](https://github.com/mobz/elasticsearch-head) to test connectivity.
+Use [Elasticsearch Head](https://github.com/mobz/elasticsearch-head) to test connectivity.